Realty Bites

 "Realty Bites" is the ninth episode of the ninth season of the American animated television series The Simpsons.
-It originally aired on the Fox Network in the United States on December 7, 1997.
+It originally aired on Fox in the United States on December 7, 1997.
 The episode sees Marge becoming a real estate agent, while Homer enjoys Snake's car.
 It was written by Dan Greaney and directed by Swinton O. Scott III.

-This episode has the final speaking appearance of Lionel Hutz, five months before the death of Phil Hartman.
+This episode features the final speaking appearance of Lionel Hutz, five months before the death of Phil Hartman.
+It also features the first appearance of prolific recurring characters Gil Gunderson and Cookie Kwan, both of whom have appeared in over 100 subsequent episodes.
 The episode's development grew out of a desire by the writers to do a show focused on Marge, where her job did not work out.

-The episode received positive mention in the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide and is featured in the special 2003 DVD release The Simpsons: Risky Business.